RobelGiday/nz_vehicle_theft_analysis/README.md

 ![vehicle_thefts_erd](assets/images/vehicle_thefts_erd.png)

-## SQL Queries
+## SQL Queries & Analysis
 ### Vehicle Thefts by Day
-Monday has the highest number of vehicle thefts, with 761 incidents, while Saturday recorded the lowest, with 573 thefts.
-Vehicle thefts are generally more frequent on weekdays than weekends, likely due to reduced work commutes and more vehicles securely parked at home.
-Therefore, thefts are more likely to occur on business days.
+* Monday has the highest number of vehicle thefts, with 761 incidents, while Saturday recorded the lowest, with 573 thefts.
+* Theft activity tends to be more frequent on **weekdays**, likely due to work commutes leaving vehicles exposed, whereas weekends see few thefts with more vehicles securely parked at home. days.

 ``` sql